A to Z Guide

 Each script converts the results into predictable JSON records with title, link, image, type, and timing fields.

-The latest state is saved into `free.json` and `free-steam.json` for downstream consumers.
+The latest state is saved into `free.json` and `free-steam.json`; expired or removed offers update state silently without sending notifications.

-`generate_readme.py` refreshes the README while GitHub Pages serves the JSON-backed website, and `start.py` runs both notifiers locally in sequence.
+`generate_readme.py` refreshes the README while GitHub Pages serves the JSON-backed website, `start.py` runs normal local checks, and `test_runner.py` runs a clean-state test.

 Repository